skazhy/advent-hs/NOTES.md

 Straight-forward task with pattern matching & guards. `liftM2` is used to filter out items that match both predicates in a list of passports.

+I learned about `where` + recursion pattern by reading `groupBy` source, this has been used a lot in other puzzles.

+Items in `fromDistinctAscList` actually need to be in order, or they won't be included in the resulting set.

 * ~Do not use ranges in `validateHeight`~

 ### Day 5: Binary Boarding